bharadwaj-raju/TextSuggest/README.md

 The two commands offer the most basic of TextSuggest features.
 For more, see [options](#options)

 The script stores frequently used words in a history file (`~/.config/textsuggest/history.txt`).
 Suggestions more often used are at the top of list.
-History can be disabled: use the `--nohistory` option.
+History can be disabled: use the `--no-history` option.

 **TIP:** You can search for words by their parts by typing `part1 part2 ... partN` at the `Type to search >` prompt.